GeeeHesso/DSM_simulator/README.md

 thermostatically controllable loads and batteries.
 The non flexible loads/productions considered are domestic household appliances (timeseries generated using BehavSim) and PV production.
-For the electic power consumption profiles generated, it is possibile to run a Power Flow simulation for radial network topologies and monitor voltage levels.
+For the electic power consumption profiles generated, it is possibile to run a Power Flow simulation for radial network topologies and monitor the voltage levels at the different nodes.

 Compile the c++ executables: